Nick-Adams-81/dogs2/README.md

 ### Backend
 How to run the code in the `/JavaServer` folder
+Open the `/server` folder as a Maven project within a Java IDE and run the project.
+I suggest using IntelliJ IDEA.
 * If you don't have MySQL Server installed you can follow the instructions for installation at: `https://dev.mysql.com/downloads/mysql/`

 * After you have MySQL Server installed, and have created a username and password, you can connect MySQL Server to the project by modifying the example.properties file at: `src/main/resources/example.properties`